chuckkainrath/cannon_game/README.md

 // PostGameFlow Roberto Priyanka
 - Given : Chuck does not exists
-- When: The game has ended
+- When: The game has ended and we confirm the user does not exists
 - Then: create player method is called once

 - Given : Mansoor exists